akulaggarwal12/Terminal-Simulator/README.md

 # Aether - File Explorer Simulator

 ## About The Project
-Aether is a visual, File Explorer Simulator built entirely in C/C++.
+Aether is a visual, Terminal Simulator built entirely in C/C++.
 Utilizing the Raylib library for rendering, this project provides a graphical user interface (GUI) to navigate and interact with file directories.
-It simulates a virtual file system environment where users can click on folder icons to open them, view their contents, and track their current path in real-time.
+It simulates a virtual terminal environment where users can type commands to do various different tasks that are generally used for files or directories in real-time.

 ## Features
 * **Graphical Interface:** Built completely from scratch using Raylib.
-* **Interactive Directories:** Clickable folder icons that dynamically update the view to show internal contents.
+* **Interactive Window:** Typing and modifying will be real time interaction.
 * **Path Tracking:** A live-updating address bar displaying the current directory path.
-* **Custom Assets:** Custom icons and fonts mapped to backend file structures.
+* **Custom Assets:** Custom Background Wallpaper is attached which adjusts itself with fullscreen mode.
 * **Pure C/C++ Backend:** Efficient file and directory handling using standard C++ libraries.

 ## Built With